So you want to be a Catalystas? Of course you do!

 The idea does not need to be fully formed; we are looking for a committed group of people, a context of genuine citizen engagement, a problem or challenge which can be clearly identified and ideas for an innovative technological solution.

-There are open calls to sprints and launch pads but the Catalyst team also provide opportunities for people to come together, get to know each other, and formulate ideas.
+There are open calls for projects, and also opportunities for people to come together, get to know each other, and formulate ideas.

 Pop-up or serendipity cafes are hosted every two months by community hosts.
 These are events that bring people together to explore ideas, challenges and help make connections between communities of interest.

-- There is currently an open call for Launch pads: download, complete and return application form to email@example.com
+- There is currently an open call for Launch pads: download, complete and return the Launchpad application form to firstname.lastname@example.org

 - There is an open call for Pop-up or serendipity cafe hosts: download, complete and return the EOI form to express your interest.